Kaike2003/kaikebartolomeu-val-ts/README.md

 ## Conclusion

-**TS-Validator** simplifies data validation in TypeScript classes, ensuring that all properties have correct values before use.
+**@kaikebartolomeu/val-ts** simplifies data validation in TypeScript classes, ensuring that all properties have correct values before use.
 This prevents runtime errors and improves system reliability.